midego1/ai-image-toolbox-app/KIE_AI_API_KEY_SETUP.md

 ### Key working in development but not in TestFlight

 - Development uses `app.json` which may have the key hardcoded
-- TestFlight uses EAS Secrets - make sure you created the secret
+- TestFlight uses EAS Environment Variables - make sure you created the variable for the `production` environment
-- The secret name must match exactly (case-sensitive)
+- The variable name must match exactly (case-sensitive)

 ## Security Best Practices

 ✅ **DO**:
-- Use EAS Secrets for production builds
+- Use EAS Environment Variables for production builds
 - Keep your API keys secret
 - Rotate keys if they're exposed
 - Use different keys for development vs production